zaxor0/zwerchhau/into-the-war/rules.md

 - Players are skilled in hand signal communication, ideal for combat or stealth.
 - Hand signals are only dimished by visibility, see **Light and Vision**.
 - At referee's discretion, communications in combat may require a WIL save.
-- Vocal and radio communcations are often overwhelmed by gunfire and explosions.
+- Vocal and radio comms are easily obfuscated by gunfire and explosions.
-- Radios cannot be used while handling a weapon; using one in combat gives the enemy +1 on hits against you.
+- Radios cannot be used while handling a weapon; using one in combat gives the enemy +1 on hits against you, if you are visible.
-- Handheld radios are usable within a 1 mile radius of one another, backpacks radios 3 miles.
+- Handheld radios are usable within a 1 mile radius of other allied radios; backpacks radios have a radius of 3 miles.

 # Light and Vision
 - **Combat visibility**: Ability see enemy targets or an ally's hand signals.